ctg-tme/audio-zone-manager-library-macro/README.md

     - This highlights little change between the 2 zones on a single Cisco Mic Pro
     - Now, with that said, it's not blocked, so if you find a successful work-around consider submitting a an Example Audio Configuration to this repository!
 Collaboration Technology needs collaborators!

-## I'm getting errors installing the AZM Library through Webex Control Hub?
+### Why am I getting errors installing the AZM Library through Webex Control Hub?
+- It's difficult to know without the exact error on hand, but below is an alternative method for Macro Installation via Webex Control Hub you could try
+  - Log into [Webex Control Hub](https://admin.webex.com) with either Admin or Device Admin Privileges
+  - Locate your Codec in the Devices interface
+  - Select All Configurations
+  - Look for and Set [xConfiguration Macros EvaluateTranspiled](https://roomos.cisco.com/xapi/Configuration.Macros.EvaluateTranspiled/) to False on your endpoint
+  - Close the All Configurations Menu
+  - Select Actions > Run xCommand
+  - Look for and Select Macros Macro Save
+    - Set Overwrite to True
+    - Set Transpile to False
+    - Name the macro ```AMZ_Lib```
+    - Set the full AZM_Lib script in the body
--
+    - Select Run

 ### Are USB Microphones Supported?
 - Yes, support for USB Microphones came with the release of the AZM_Lib version 1.0.0